 Fighting because someone feels disrespected makes you less likely to be disrespectful in the future.

-I remember some kids broke into my locker in the dead of winter and put my coat in the toilet.
+I remember some kids broke into my locker one day in the dead of winter and put my coat in the toilet.

-I internalized something at a very young age: nothing is ever safe.
+Point is, I internalized something at a very young age: nothing is ever safe.
 People will take stuff or try to hurt you, even if you didn’t think they ever would.

 Most people have trouble accepting the following: nothing in this world is safely and securely yours.
 You can be robbed, neglected or betrayed.

 Money is not the root of all evil.
 Not having money is.

-That drive by that claimed an innocent person’s life?
+That drive-by that claimed an innocent person’s life?
 A drug dealing dispute probably started it.
 That armed robbery at the convenience store for 400 bucks that cost some dude his life?
 400 bucks ain’t shit — unless you’re super broke.

 Mugging delivery drivers was so common that most places didn’t deliver to the projects.
-The few that did sent two people—one to carry the pizza and the other to carry the gun.
+The few that did, sent two people: one to carry the pizza, and the other to carry the gun.

 There probably is some middle class kid in a low crime neighborhood that does the same shit, but he’s just crazy and likely not trying to survive.

-Crime does pay.
+Bottom line is: crime does pay.
 That’s probably why the threat of prison rape doesn’t stop it.

-My mom didn’t always work, but she took temp work when she could and I was never hungry.
+My mom didn’t always work, but she took temp work when she could and I never went hungry.

 If you don’t live in the projects, it’s easy to believe that everyone around you has a better life.
 But you know who’s fucked up if you live in the hood.
-This knowledge makes you appreciate little good shit that you have.
+This knowledge makes you appreciate whatever little good shit that you do have.